horstjens/ThePythonGameBook/goblindice002.rst

 A function is always defined in python using the ``def`` keyword, with a free-to-choose function names and the parameters (if any) inside round brackets.
 The function definition ends with a colon ``:``.
 Code inside the function is indented, like always in python after a colon.
 If the function gives something back to the caller, it uses the ``return`` keyword.
 It is a good idea to give a function a docstring (in triple quotes) describing it's purpose:

 .. code-block:: python

    def function_name(parameter1, paramter2):
        """docstring in triple quotes"""
        internal instructions inside the function
        return value1, value2

-As you can see it is possible to pass several parameters to a function, and get several values from a funtion, by using a comma to seperate them.
+As can be seen here it is possible to pass several parameters to a function, and get several values from a funtion, by using a comma to seperate them.
 Note that paramters as well as ``return`` values are optional.

 .. code-block:: python

    def naked_function():
        """has neither parameters, nor return values"""
        print("i do nothing")